 The interview process will be carried out over Microsoft Team as an online video interview for the first time, due to the COVID-19 situation.
 These will take place from the 22nd of February to the 5th of March 2021.
 The interview will involve a similar structure to previously with a 10-minute management station and a 10-minute clinical station.

 The Clinical station lasts 10 minutes and you’ll usually be given two scenarios to work though.
 They tend to use similar topics each year and they are often based around emergency and post-operative scenarios.
 This interview station can be imagined as having two separate parts, although there is no break in between:

-- Part A: Candidates are often given a short scenario to read prior to going into the interview room – e.g. “a patient arrives at A&E with a deformed leg after falling off a ladder”.
+- Part A: Candidates are often given a short scenario to read – e.g. “a patient arrives at A&E with a deformed leg after falling off a ladder”.
 The interviewers will then proceed to ask a series of questions based on this scenario.

 - Part B: The second part of this station will likely involve an ‘unseen’ scenario – e.g. the interviewers will tell you “a patient post-op laparoscopic cholecystectomy has spiked a temperature”, followed by a series of questions on investigation, differentials etc.

 When practicing emergency cases, get into the habit early on of saying you would start by using an ABCDE approach (you’ll be sick of saying this by the end).
 As a rule, you can generally get enough marks to be deemed appointable by going through the ABCDE process logically and then escalating to a senior.
 It’s important that your answer is fluent and concise, as this will put the examiners at ease and allow you to quickly get onto the harder questions which will decide whether you get the top marks.
 Detailed run through of the ABCDE approach is unnecessary, so try and summaries each step concisely.